 Here are three quick just‑for‑you check‑ins to get a feel for how your brain is doing in everyday life.
 These are not tests or diagnoses—just conversation starters between you and… you.

-Self-Assessment 1: Daily Brian Check-in
+Self-Assessment 1: Daily Brain Check-in

 Focus: sleep, energy, focus, mood, forgetfulness—modeled loosely on lifestyle/mood check‑ins used for mental and brain health.